projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

    make latexpdf LATEXMKOPTS="-silent"

-For convenience, we've also created a make target called ``pdf`` that will first generate the HTML content and then make the PDF file in one step:
+For convenience, we've also created a make target called ``pdf`` that will generate the HTML content and then make the PDF file in one step:

 .. code-block:: bash